corneliusdavid/hugo-pascalinia/README.md

-    navtype = "standard"  # changes the style of the pagination, available styles are: "standard", "circles" fontFamily = "JetBrains Mono"  # changes the font, default "JetBrains Mono" monospaceFontFamily = "JetBrains Mono"  # changes the monospace font for code, default "JetBrains Mono" contentWidth = "1000px"  # maximum width of the site content, css syntax
+    navtype = "standard"  # changes the style of the pagination, available styles are: "standard", "circles" fontFamily = "JetBrains Mono"  # changes the font, default "JetBrains Mono" titleFontFamily = "JetBrains Mono"  # font used for titles and headings monospaceFontFamily = "JetBrains Mono"  # changes the monospace font for code, default "JetBrains Mono" contentWidth = "1000px"  # maximum width of the site content, css syntax